ayeni-T/PredictRisk/README.md

 ### **Technical Vision**

 This project was developed with the goal of democratizing cardiovascular risk assessment through cutting-edge statistical methods.
 Healthcare decisions benefit from understanding the range of possible outcomes and the uncertainty inherent in predictions.
-By leveraging Bayesian statistics, PredictRisk provides not just predictions, but **credible intervals** that communicate this uncertainty effectively.
+By leveraging Bayesian statistics, PredictRisk provides comprehensive risk predictions with **credible intervals** that communicate this uncertainty effectively.

 **Key Objectives:**
 - **Address the critical gap in early cardiovascular risk detection** by creating accessible assessment tools